‘Tis the season for colds and flu. No matter how hard you work to take care of yourself, sometimes illness is inevitable.

 - Water.
 Hydration is always important, but it’s even more critical when you’re ill.
 Drink more water than you normally would.

 Fort Worth Orthopedic Surgeon, Dr. Michael Boothby is a highly respected member of the orthopedic community.
 Dr. Boothby is Board Certified and Medical Director of The Orthopedic and Sports Medicine Institute.
 Dr. Boothby has been named Top10MD for two years in a row.
-Only 1 in 3 doctors succeeds with this recognition in the United States.
+Only 1 in 3 doctors succeed with this recognition in the United States.
 To schedule a consultation with Dr. Boothby link to his profile or call 817-529-1900 today.